 With the winter chill bearing down on the Northern hemisphere, does Europe still work as a holiday destination?
 After all, it does get exceptionally, bone-chillingly, teeth-chatteringly cold!
 Besides, the trees have shed all their leaves, the skies are grey, it gets dark by 4 pm, and everywhere you look, you see people bundled-up in thick black coats, scarves, and mittens.

 Well, agreed that Europe in winter is a far cry from what it is in summer, but if you are a budget traveler, there is no better time of the year to visit this spectacular continent.
 Here’s why:

-From mid-January onwards, after the intense activity and festivities of Christmas and New Year’s are over, most people have exhausted their holiday budgets as well as their vacation leave and head back to work till summer hits.
-It’s during this time that most establishments around the continent offer deep discounts on most products ranging from hotels, cars, tours, and cruises to airline tickets, train tickets, and even food and shopping.
+From mid-January onwards, after the intense activity and festivities of Christmas and New Year’s are over, most people exhaust their holiday budgets.
+It’s during this time that most establishments around the continent offer deep discounts, be it on hotels, cars, tours, cruises, airline tickets, train tickets, and even food and shopping.

 Contrary to our popular image of European winter, the countries hugging the Mediterranean coastline continue to remain warm through the winter.
 These include the coastlines of Spain, France, the Italian Riviera, and the Greek islands.
-Of course, it is not scorchingly hot and the nights do get chilly but the days are barmy and nice.
+Of course, it is not scorching hot and the nights do get chilly, but the days are barmy and nice.

 Thus, visiting Europe during Winter actually gives you an option to experience both summer and winter at the same time, while the real summers can be intensely hot at some locations in the south.